devmalik7/Alpha-Scripts/README.md

 <center><h1 align="center">Introduction📌</h1></center>
 <h3>Alpha-Scripts</h3>

-The Alpha Script Consists of great and awesome scripts written in programming language like Java, Python, C++, Nodejs, JavaScript and many more.
-The main perpouse pf this repository is to provide the effective scripts that could be useful for us making our life easier.
+The Alpha Script Consists of great and awesome scripts written in programming language like Java, Python, C++, Node.js and many more.
+The main  purpose of this repository is to provide the effective scripts that could be useful for us making our life easier.

 Check out my Github profile [devmalik7!](https://github.com/devmalik7)